zone117x/node-cryptonote-pool/README.md

         "depth": 60 //block depth required to send payments (CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW) }

-    /* REST API used for front-end website. */
+    /* AJAX/EventSource API used for front-end website. */
     "api": {
         "enabled": true,
         "hashrateWindow": 600, //how many second worth of shares used to estimate hash rate